CommanderBuffin/introsde-2017-assignment-1/README.md

 The next task consists of automatic generation of classes using xjc command on the schema defined by people.xsd.
 This procedure will use another file named binding.xml which it allows to define adapters to convert XMLGreogorianCalendar type, that is the standard date type, to any other type, in this case Date from java.util package.
-**_Alert:_** _the binding procedure for Java 8 requires the javax.xml.accessExternalSchema flag to be set on value="all", how to set it will be described inside Additional Notes paragraph._

 **Marshaller and Unmarshaller**